willyd332/LocalNewsDataset/README.md

       - To replace Meredith, I added [Gray TV's list of companies](https://gray.tv/companies)
     - Sinclair rewrite
       - The new website updates the information after loading which makes a headless browser necessary
+    - Tribune Removal
+      - Tribune Media merged with Nextstar, and thus it has been removed

 # Local News Dataset 2018